A construction of Frobenius manifolds from stability conditions: Introduction

 \item[(ii)] Suppose $n \leq 5$.
-Then this semisimple Frobenius manifold coincides with a branch of the maximal analytic continuation of the Saito Frobenius structure for the $A_n$ singularity $y^2 = x^{n+1}$. \end{enumerate} \end{thm}
+Then this semisimple Frobenius manifold coincides with a branch of the maximal analytic continuation of the Saito Frobenius structure for the $A_n$ singularity $y^2 = x^{n+1}$. \end{enumerate} \end{thmIntro}

-We expect that the statement $(ii)$ can be generalised to all values of $n$.
+We expect that the statement (ii) can be generalised to all values of $n$.
 In the simplest case this gives a way to reconstruct the Saito Frobenius structure for the $A_2$ singularity $y^2 = x^3$ from the $\cy$ category $\D(A_2)$.

 Recall that analytic continuation of semisimple Frobenius manifolds can be understood in terms of a braid group action on Stokes matrices.
-We prove Theorem \ref{mainThmMutations} $(ii)$ by writing down explicit braid relations for mutations of the basic quiver $A_n$.
-For simple mutations we observe a neat correspondence between mutations and braidings, but the general picture seems quite complicated (we were informed of a similar phenomenon in ongoing work of Cotti, Dubrovin and Guzzetti on the quantum cohomology of Grassmannians).
+We prove Theorem \ref{mainThmMutations} (ii) by writing down explicit braid relations for mutations of the basic quiver $A_n$.
+For simple mutations we observe a neat correspondence between mutations and braidings, but the general picture seems quite complicated (Cotti, Dubrovin and Guzzetti explained to us that a similar phenomenon occurs in their work on the quantum cohomology of Grassmannians \cite{cotti}).

 \textbf{Plan of the paper.} Section \ref{backgroundSection} contains background material about the infinite-dimensional Frobenius type structure on $\stab(\A)$.
 Section \ref{projectionSec} uses this to construct jets of families of finite-dimensional, semisimple Frobenius type structures, and Section \ref{liftSection} discusses how to lift these jets naturally to genuine families.
 Both sections contain some explicit examples.
 Section \ref{pullbackSection} recalls the notion of a Frobenius manifold, due to Dubrovin \cite{dubrovin}, and then uses Hertling's pullback to turn our structures into families of semisimple Frobenius manifolds.
 There are further explicit examples in Section \ref{examplesSec}.
 Section \ref{AnSection} contains the proof of Theorem \ref{mainThmAn}.
-Section \ref{mutationsSec} discusses the relation between mutations and analytic continutation and contains the proof of Theorem \ref{mainThmMutations}.
+Section \ref{mutationsSec} discusses the relation between mutations and analytic continuation and contains the proof of Theorem \ref{mainThmMutations}.